Skip to main content

 Log Viewing

-• Real-time Logs: Support real-time viewing of function execution logs
+• Real-time Logs: Supports real-time viewing of function execution logs

-• Structured Display: Log information is displayed in a structured manner, facilitating analysis.
+• Structured Display: Log information is presented in a structured format for easy analysis.

-• Multi-dimensional Filtering: Supports filtering logs by time, status, and other criteria
+• Multi-dimensional Filtering: Supports filtering logs by conditions such as time and status.

-• Details: Contains detailed information such as request ID, execution time, memory usage, etc.
+• Detailed Information: Includes detailed information such as request ID, execution time, and memory usage.

 2. Go to the corresponding cloud function management page

-4. Select the time range to view logs
+4. Select a time range to view log records.

 Log Information Description